 - Create Pre-launch Interest in Product

 Stealth marketing is a boon for pre-launch product promotion.
 It facilitates marketers to grab the mindshare of target group and make them crave for the product.
 As a result, people become impatient for the launch and the moment it happens they jump in crowds to take their share, no matter the price.
 This further helps the company to receive short-term profits- something that is unusual for usual businesses.
-However, while carrying out undercover marketing, marketers must be careful enough to plan their strategies so that it will generate continuous buzz in the market.
+However, while carrying out undercover stealth marketing, marketers must be careful enough to plan their strategies so that it will generate continuous buzz in the market.

 - Promote Product without Advertising

 The advertising sector is so saturated that registering ads is a far away concept; people simply don’t bother to look at ads.
-Hence, a lateral way to draw attention is by means of stealth.
+Hence, a lateral way to draw attention is by means of stealth marketing.
 Considering its uniqueness and unconventional presentation, the audience gets swayed and pull others in return; thus forming a consumer chain.
 Hence, on an average where a first-time advertisement gets noticed by a few people, stealth marketing has the power to captivate thousands if not more.

 - Develop Strong Consumer Base

-Undercover marketing also gives the marketers an opportunity to understand the consumer group who will be more attracted towards the commodity.
+Undercover stealth marketing also gives the marketers an opportunity to understand the consumer group who will be more attracted towards the commodity.
 It may so happen that brand developers have an audience profile which might not come true in real world.
 Hence, by showcasing products or creating buzz, the company will know about the potential target audience who are more likely to purchase the product.
 Moreover, while conducting stealth marketing, marketers can eliminate errors in their strategy and filter the most appropriate target group for their commodity.